kassemanis/Unity_ML_Agents_Flying_UAV/README.md

 ## Credits

-This project was created by Bouali Kassem Anis as part of Advanced Reinforcement Learning Course/Subject, @the Faculty of Informatics, University of Debrecen.].
+This project was created by Bouali Kassem Anis as part of Advanced Reinforcement Learning Course/Subject, @the Faculty of Informatics, University of Debrecen.

 ## License